 We at Orenda prioritize LSI first, and range chemistry second.
 Ranges can be fine as long as they are in the context of the LSI.
 So we made a helpful chart, based on water temperature and chlorine type, that should help you:

 Pool Startups almost always involve cold water

-Unless you're filling the pool with water from a truck that has been sitting in the sun for hours, most fill water comes through pipes in the ground (garden or fire hoses).
-Depending on where you live, ground temperature can vary some, but usually, it is around 55º-65ºF.
+Unless you're filling the pool with water from a truck that has been sitting in the sun for hours, most fill water is cold.
+It flows through pipes underground, and usually, groundwater is around 55º-65ºF.
 If you have no water thermometer, we recommend you buy one and use it before every fill.

-We have written extensively on the importance of a good pool startup and how to prevent pool plaster problems.
+We have written extensively on the importance of an LSI-focused pool startup to prevent pool plaster problems.
 In short, the LSI really matters, so you have to account for factors like temperature when deciding what to add to the water that initially fills a new or freshly resurfaced pool.
 It's critical to the integrity of the surface.